Azure/feast-azure/provider/tutorial/README.md

 # Getting started with Feast on Azure

-In this tutorial you will:
+The objective of this tutorial is to build a model that predicts if a driver will complete a trip based on a number of features ingested into Feast.
+During this tutorial you will:

 1. Deploy the infrastructure for a feature store (using an ARM template)
 1. Register features into a central feature registry hosted on Blob Storage